 Through your tax returns

-Your tax returns provide valid information about your previous employment.
-Also, your W-2 forms and pay stubs contain information about your previous employers.
-So, your past W-2 forms include information about the name and address of your employer, including your date of employment.
-If your tax returns are prepared online, you can view or obtain your tax return forms from the website or service portal.
+So, your past W-2 forms include information about the name and address of your previous employer, including your dates of employment.
+If your tax returns are prepared online, you can view or obtain your IRS transcripts and income transcript from the website or service portal managed by the Internal Revenue Service.

 By contacting your previous employers

-If you are unsure about collating information about your work history over the years, you can contact your previous employers.
+If you are unsure about collating information about your work history over the years, you can contact your former employers.
 Essentially, the human resources department of your previous workplaces can assist you with getting information about your work history.
 In addition, your past employers have your exact dates of employment and may even have records of your appointment letters.

-If you supplied your work information when applying for a credit facility, your credit reports could help find your employment history.
+If you supplied your work information when applying for a credit facility, your credit reports could help you find your employment history.

 Final Thought